Dave-team/Knowledge-base/Social.md

   - Don't be too much in your own head thinking about my performance in the setting.
 Let go of the feeling that I need to speak.
 Just accept things as they are.
 Stop trying and stop worrying - it'll not help performance and it will decrease happiness.
 As long as youfocuses on themselves, they really can't contribute anything of substance to a group, and hence you don't get the attention.
   - Trust the people around you and allow your heart to open and be vulnerable
   - Don't care as much about how they may interpret or judge what I say
-- Visualize yourself as being someone who loves being right in the centre of attention because everybody is keep on listening to you and understand what it is you have to say.
-Be more influential and funny

 ## Making friends
 - Go to places you enjoy being.
 This is where you'll meet like minded people